fragaria/karmen/README.md

 On the other hand, two fake virtual printers are automatically added to your envirnoment, so you have a few things to play with.

+Also, there are at least two users available in the fresh dev environment:

+- `test-admin` (password *admin-password*) - An Administrator that can do everything, for example add more users.
+- `test-user` (password *user-password*) - A user with restricted permissions.
+She cannot manage other users and printers.

+All of the g-codes are currently shared across all user accounts.

 **Note**: If something suddenly breaks within this setup, try to clean docker with `docker system prune`, it might help.

 ## Versioning and releases